Map Tile/File

 object

-parameter to spatially filter datasets and load into memory only the data that corresponds to the bbox
+parameter to spatially filter datasets and load into memory only the data that corresponds to the bounds

 spatial bounds.
 This reduces latency and data transfer costs.